 Outdoor Twister?
 Sign me up!
 The best part is that you don’t even need any extra equipment.

 Learn more: Kids Activities

-The classic kickball game you play without kicking.
-All you need is four large numbered squares and any of the rules you can come up with.
-Break a rule, and you’re out, and the next player in line is in.
+Similar to the classic game kickball but there’s no kicking.
+All you need is four large numbered squares and any rules you can come up with.
+Break a rule and you’re out, and the next player in line is in.

 Learn more: SquareFour

 This is a perfect recess game since it engages all of your students at once.
 Red Light, Green Light is fun yet easy to understand—go on green, but don’t get caught still moving on red!

 A simple game that requires just a pole or rope, limbo will test the limits of your students’ flexibility.
 Oh, and it’s fun too!

 Learn more: NY Metro Parents/How To Play Limbo

 While fun, Red Rover, where you run headlong into a wall of peers, isn’t a game for the faint of heart.
 (Here is a video of a group of older students playing Red Rover.)